natsuhiko/rasqual/README.md

 ## Permutation test

 The permutation test is also implemented in RASQUAL.
 The **-r/--random-permutation** option generates a random permutation for each feature to break the correlation between genotype and total feature count as well as AS counts.

+## Warnings

+Each variant ID in the VCF file must be shorter than 100 characters, otherwise a buffer overflow happens.